 If replacing a Tune-o-matic style bridge use the M1 kit – see “Fitting”.

 Mastery Fender Telecaster bridges only fit the vintage 4 screw mount pattern.
 Modern / American Standard Telecasters generally have a 3 hole mounted bridge plate.
-If your guitar has 4 screws fixing the bridge, you can fit a Mastery.
+If your Tele’ has 4 screws fixing the bridge you can fit a Mastery.

-Telecaster bridges are available in brass or chrome saddles.
-The saddles are identical, chrome saddles are plated over brass.
-Chrome increases durability, not that you are likely to ever wear out brass – I don’t buy into a tonal difference but guess that’s a moot point.
+Telecaster bridges are available with brass or chrome saddles.
+Saddles are identical, chrome saddles are plated over brass.
+Chrome increases durability, not that you are likely to wear out brass – I don’t buy into a tonal difference but guess that’s a moot point.

 Telecaster bridges are not available as a left-hand version.